dkoke/kubernetes/README.md

 Project status: **WIP**

-This project is to assist in learning Kubernetes.
+This project is to assist in learning Kubernetes and self-hosting applications.
+The overall goal is to assist in obtaining my CKA (Certified Kuberenetes Administrator).

 ### Hardware